lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/119_Hebrews/hebrews_01.md

 <p id="1"><ref>[1]</ref> verse 1
 <br>Acts 7:37 “Moses himself told the people of Israel, ‘God will raise up for you a Prophet like me from among your own people.’ - which refers to Jesus.
 <br>Moses continued, “The Lord your God will raise up for you a prophet like me from among your fellow Israelites.
 You must listen to him.
-(Deuteronomy 18:15 ESV, Deuteronomy 18:15 NLT, Deuteronomy 18:15 KJV, Deuteronomy 18:15 hlybblsmpshndtn)<a href="#1_ref">&#8617;</a></p>
+(Deuteronomy 18:15 ESV, Deuteronomy 18:15 NLT, Deuteronomy 18:15 KJV, Deuteronomy 18:15 hlybblsmpshndtn)
+<br><br>God revealed the secret of Jesus, the secret of Church. <a href = "https://devotional-commentary-bible.netlify.app/posts/god_mystery/" target="_blank" rel="noopener noreferrer">God's mystery</a>
+<a href="#1_ref">&#8617;</a></p>

 <p id="2"><ref>[2]</ref> verse 2 <br><b>Who is Jesus?</b><br>1) God has appointed Jesus heir of all things. <br>2) God made the worlds through Jesus.
 <br><br><b>The work of holy Spirit</b>: